Config files and scripts to create MSI-files

 and subsequently in the MSI-file.
 In one case it was the key HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer

-Installing the resulting MSI-file does not cause problems, but uninstalling
+Installing the resulting MSI-file appears to work fine first, but uninstalling

 it would remove a lot of registry entries that obviously should better not be removed!

-This specific key is now filtered out in the current version of my scripts,
+This specific key is now filtered out in the current version,

 but I cannot rule out the possibility of more such surprises.